 - Oil – Any high-heat oil, such as canola, vegetable, grape seed oil works great for frying.

-How to make Chicken Strips
+How to make Ritz cracker chicken tenders

 1. Prepare the crumbs

-Take your crackers of choice, salt and parsley in a food processor and blitz and transfer it into a zip lock bag.
+- Take your crackers of choice, salt and parsley in a food processor and blitz and transfer it into a zip lock bag.
 Alternatively, you can use your rolling pin, add all contents to a zip lock bag and use a rolling pin until you’ve reached the desired crumb.

 2. Prepare the chicken strips

-Next step is to take your chicken tenders, and place them into the buttermilk (or beaten eggs), toss them around so all sides of the chicken get covered.
+- Next step is to take your chicken tenders, and place them into the buttermilk (or beaten eggs), toss them around so all sides of the chicken get covered.
 Then take your tongs and place each chicken tender into the zip lock bag with the cracker mixture in it.
 Toss the bag around so each chicken tender is coated with the mixture.

 3. Fry the chicken fingers:

-Heat a skillet and add oil.
+- Heat a skillet and add oil.
 Remove the chicken tenders from the zip lock and place them in the pan.
 Fry them for approximately 2 -3 minutes on both sides.
 Once golden transfer them onto a wire rack.

-Recipe Tips:
+Expert Tips:

-What to serve with Chicken Tenders
+What to serve with Ritz Cracker Chicken

 - Simply over salad – Interestingly, my boys’ favorite way to eat this chicken.